 Ceilings, walls and other load bearers, floor surfaces (except where covered) to the extent necessary to establish their apparent condition.

 The valuer is not expected to enter into the roof space unless alerted to a fundamental defect.

-Cellars, if reasonably accessible, to the extent necessary to establish condition to establish condition.
+Cellars, if reasonably accessible, to the extent necessary to establish condition.

 Any parts not readily accessible or visible.